 How to apply for a Canadian Student Visa

 International students prefer Canadian universities for a variety of reasons.
-For starters, they have a high-quality education system, the universities offer many incredible opportunities, exposure to other cultures, and so much more!
-Canadian universities are renowned worldwide for their focus on research, international collaboration and scientific publications, three features that many international students want to take advantage of.
-But how to apply for a Canadian student visa?
+For starters, they offer a high-quality education system, incredible job opportunities, exposure to other cultures, and much more!
+Canadian universities are renowned for their focus on research, international collaboration, and scientific publications – three features that many international students want to take advantage of.
+But how do you get there?
+What are the important steps for studying in Canada?
+How important is the Visa application process?
+And how to apply for a Canadian student visa?

-The Canadian student permit is a document that’s issued to foreign nationals who want to study at designated learning institutions (DLI) in Canada.
+The Canadian student permit is a document that is issued to foreign nationals who want to study at Designated Learning Institutions (DLI) in Canada.
 Without this, you won’t be able to enter the country.
 The student permit is valid for the duration of your study program plus another 90 days.
 Post course completion, a work permit request can be submitted if you wish to stay in Canada.
 Now let’s have a look at the Canadian student visa requirements and what it takes to apply.
 The process is actually quite straightforward!

 Step 1: Get your university acceptance letter